MAY 23 - BIRTHS

 W(illiam) Lloyd Warner was an American sociologist and anthropologist who is remembered for authoring studies of social class structure.
 He pioneered in applying anthropology research methods in the field of the contemporary urban social community.
 In his Yankee City (5 vols.), he merged an ethnographic perspective gained from fieldwork among Australian aborigines with information gathered from formal interviews for his social study of a New England city, Yankee City.
 He was the first sociologist to use a six-fold classification.
 In studying the old town, Warner recognised three distinct groups - upper, middle and lower classes - each sub-divided into upper and lower sections.
 The topmost, or upper-upper class, was composed of the wealthy old families; the lower-lower class represented the poorest.«

-The French engineer, chemist, and inventor of the neon light, Georges Claude, was born in Paris.
-He invented the neon light, which was the forerunner of the fluorescent light.
-Claude was the first to apply an electrical discharge to a sealed tube of neon gas, around 1902 and make a neon lamp ("Neon" from Greek "neos," meaning "new gas.")
+French chemist, engineer and inventor who invented the neon light, which was the forerunner of the fluorescent light.
+Claude was the first to apply an electrical discharge to a sealed tube of neon gas, around 1902 and make a neon lamp (“Neon” from Greek neos, meaning “new gas.”)
 He first publicly displayed the neon lamp on 11 Dec 1910 in Paris.
-His French company Claude Neon, introduced neon signs to the U.S. with two "Packard" signs for a Packard car dealership in Los Angeles, purchased by Earle C. Anthony for $24,000.
+His French company Claude Neon, introduced neon signs to the U.S. with two “Packard” signs for a Packard car dealership in Los Angeles, purchased by Earle C. Anthony for $24,000.

 American physicist who contributed to the development of radar and is regarded as the founder of microwave technology.
 He developed the klystron, a vacuum tube essential to radar technology (1937).
 Based on amplitude modulation of an electron beam, rather than on resonant circuits of coils and condensers, it permits the generation of powerful and stable high-frequency oscillations.
 It revolutionized high-energy physics and microwave research and led to airborne radar.
 The klystron also has been used in satellite communications, airplane and missile guidance systems, and telephone and television transmission.
 After WW II, working with three graduate students, Hansen demonstrated the first 4.5 MeV linear accelerator in 1947.

-(Baron) French mathematician who pioneered in analysis and the theory of substitution groups (groups whose elements are ordered sequences of a set of things).
+French mathematician who pioneered in analysis and the theory of substitution groups (groups whose elements are ordered sequences of a set of things).
 He was one of the greatest of modern mathematicians.
+His name is one of the 72 French scientists engraved on the Eiffel Tower.

 In 1950, black American inventor F.M.
 Jones was issued a patent for a "System for Controlling Operation of Refrigeration Units" (No. 2,509,099).